kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 ### Q: XMR-Stak is crashing on startup, with an error about CUDA.
 What am I doing wrong?

-If you are using a nVidia card, try opening `nvidia.txt` in the same directory as `XMR-Stak.exe`, and lowering the value of `threads` until it stops crashing.
+If you are using a Nvidia card, try opening `nvidia.txt` in the same directory as `XMR-Stak.exe`, and lowering the value of `threads` until it stops crashing.

 ### Q: I get a socket error when connecting to a pool in XMR-Stak.
 What am I doing wrong?